Morecambe Bay Curriculum

 Our community

-All of our working groups are guided by the Morecambe Bay Curriculum Steering Group, made up of leaders from across the education, environmental, health, business and charity sectors.
+All of our working groups are represented on the Morecambe Bay Curriculum Steering Group, where they are joined by leaders from across the education, environmental, health, business and charity sectors.

-If you would like to join one of our working groups, please see our Get involved page.
+If you would like to join our community and hear about opportunities to engage with our working groups, please see our Join us! page.

 Lancaster and Morecambe College logo